-Candidates must be current college students or recent graduates, available 1-2 days per week for minimum of an entire semester.
-There may be occasional weekend and/or evening hours.
-Ideal for Fine Arts, Studio Arts, Art History, Arts Management, Arts Education majors/minors; opportunities available for other disciplines as well.
+Candidates must be current college students or recent graduates, available 1-2 days per week for minimum of an entire semester (Tuesdays and Saturdays are ideal for the Studio position) Ideal for Fine Arts, Studio Arts, Art History, Arts Management, Arts Education majors/minors; opportunities available for other disciplines as well.
 Must provide own transport to/from Frontline Arts or offsite locations.
 There are also opportunities to work remotely.

 Candidates will assist in coordination and execution of all administration areas, including membership, database entry, fundraising events, exhibitions, mobile programs and outreach relationships.

 The ideal candidates will possess excellent writing and research skills, experience with Microsoft and Apple applications, including Excel, database systems, and the Adobe Creative Suite.
 It is also beneficial to have some studio and art handing experience.
 Long-term/multi-semester engagements are possible for the right candidate.
 Studio use is available for interested candidates as well as one free workshop.